-5.5 Examiner training and commissioning
+7.4 Examiner training and commissioning

-The CFPB's Supervision Learning & Development (SL&D) team is responsible for training and commissioning the CFPB's field examination staff.
+The CFPB's Supervision Learning & Development (SL&D) team is responsible for training and commissioning the Bureau's field examination staff.
 The primary vehicle for commissioning will be SL&D's Examiner Commissioning Program (ECP).
-When complete, the ECP will include six instructor-led, classroom-based courses, as well as formal on-the-job training (OJT) modules, formal learning-transfer measures, a rotation assignment, and a comprehensive commissioning exam and case study.
-Completed and fully-implemented components of the ECP currently include 32 formal OJT modules and the following instructor-led classroom-based courses: Initial Orientation, Operations and Deposits/Prepaid Products, Lending Principles, Fair Lending Examination Techniques, and Capstone course.
-An Advanced Communications course is in development and will complete the formal classwork for commissioning.
-SL&D is targeting late FY14 to release a final ECP Policy and the last quarter of the 2014 calendar year to have all components of the ECP completed and implemented.
+When complete, the ECP will include six instructor-led, classroom-based courses, as well as formal on-the-job training (OJT) modules, formal learning-transfer measures, a rotation assignment, and a comprehensive commissioning exam.
+Completed and fully-implemented components of the ECP currently include 32 formal OJT modules and the following instructor-led classroom-based courses: Excellence through Communication and Collaboration, Operations and Deposits/Prepaid Products, Lending Principles, and Fair Lending Examination Techniques.
+An Advanced Communications course and Capstone course are in development to complete the formal classwork for commissioning.
+SL&D is targeting Summer 2014 to release a final ECP Policy and the last quarter of the 2014 calendar year to have all components of the ECP completed and implemented.